yt-project/yt/doc/source/examining/loading_data.rst

 .. rubric:: Caveats

-* Please be careful that the units are correctly utilized; yt assumes cgs.
+* Please be careful that the units are correctly utilized; yt assumes cgs by default, but conversion to other :ref:`unit systems <unit_systems>` is also possible.

 .. _loading-gadget-data: